Skip to Main Content

 • Identity theft coverage: As we live in an increasingly digital world, identity theft is becoming more common.
 Many Massachusetts homeowners insurance companies offer this endorsement, which can help pay for legal fees and services like credit monitoring in the wake of identity theft.

 • Sewer backup coverage: Sewer backups can occur when water or drain lines can’t properly funnel water away from your house, leaving it to back up into your living space.
 This commonly happens in basements or crawl spaces when sump pumps can’t keep up with heavy rains, but it can happen from any water line.
-Standard home insurance does not cover this type of damage, so you may want to ask your insurance agent about purchasing this endorsement, which typically costs less than $100 per year in additional premium for $5,000 of coverage, according to the Insurance Information Institute (Triple-I).
+Standard home insurance does not cover this type of damage, so you may want to ask your insurance agent about purchasing this endorsement for a nominal fee, according to the Insurance Information Institute.

 Related content: